They’re probably not as famous as Glastonbury or Roskilde, but Europe’s many showcase festivals keep the music business alive.

 A backstage pass to the music business

-Bands who get booked at showcase festivals have the opportunity to create contacts with professionals from across the industry.
-After spending years of knocking on doors and sending messages to unresponsive executives, this is their chance to shake hands with people who are otherwise hard to reach.
+Bands who get booked at showcase festivals have the opportunity to make contact with professionals from across the industry.
+After spending years knocking on doors and sending messages to unresponsive executives, this is their chance to shake hands with people who are otherwise hard to reach.

-For a band who has been struggling to break out of their home town or country, a showcase festival is the route to getting gigs and deals across borders.
+For a band who has been struggling to break out of their hometown or country, a showcase festival is the route to getting gigs and deals across borders.
 The audience often includes visiting professionals from other countries.
 But an even more effective method is to apply to perform at a showcase in another country.
-Most showcase events are open to such international exchange.
+Most showcase events are open to such international exchanges.

 If a label, booker or promoter is interested in your band, they'll have likely already listened to your music online.
 The showcase gig is more likely to be seen as a confirmation of your skills, and a test of the audience reaction to your live presence.
 It might not be the biggest audience of your career, but it could be the most important one.

 The trade show part of a showcase festival is usually a closed-door event.
 It’s a space where label reps, bookers, music managers and publicists mix and meet.
 They’re here to find opportunities and secure recording contracts, physical and digital distribution deals, film and television licensing deals, touring and festival spots, and even company mergers and acquisitions.

 They’re also there to learn.
 A showcase festival often has a conference track to provide professional development for cultural workers.
 The keynotes, panels and workshops ensure they are informed about business trends.
 As technology constantly revolutionizes the music scene, professionals must keep up-to-date or risk being left behind.